How to Prevent Falls and Improve Your Balance

 Each year, more than 2 million older Americans go to the emergency room because of fall-related injuries.
 A simple fall can cause a serious fracture of the arm, hand, ankle, or hip.

-Don’t let a fear of falling keep you from being active.
+But don’t let a fear of falling keep you from exercising and being physically active.
+Overcoming this fear can help you stay active, maintain your physical health, and prevent future falls.
 The good news is that there are simple ways you can prevent most falls.

 - Have your eyes and hearing tested often.
 Always wear your glasses when you need them.
 If you have a hearing aid, be sure it fits well, and wear it.

 - Find out about the side effects of any medicine you take.
 If a drug makes you sleepy or dizzy, tell your doctor or pharmacist.

 - Get enough sleep.
 If you’re sleepy, you’re more likely to fall.

 - Limit the amount of alcohol you drink.
 Even a small amount can affect balance and reflexes.

 - Stand up slowly after eating, lying down, or sitting.
 Getting up too quickly can cause your blood pressure to drop, which can make you feel faint.

 - Wear rubber-soled, low-heeled shoes that fully support your feet.
 Wearing only socks or shoes/slippers with smooth soles on stairs or floors without carpet can be unsafe.